aptos-labs/developer-docs/docs/move/book/global-storage-operators.md

 }
 ```

 Line 16 acquires a reference to a global resource `m1::T`, then line 17 removes that same resource, which makes `t_ref` dangle.
-In this case, `acquires` annotations do not help us because the `borrow_then_remove_bad` function is outside of the `m1` module that declares `T` (recall that `acquires` annotations can only be used for resources declared in the current module).
+In this case, `acquires` annotations do not help us because the `borrow_then_remove_bad` function is outside the `m1` module that declares `T` (recall that `acquires` annotations can only be used for resources declared in the current module).
 Instead, the type system avoids this problem by preventing the return of a global reference at line 6.

 Fancier type systems that would allow returning global references without sacrificing reference safety are possible, and we may consider them in future iterations of Move.
-We chose the current design because it strikes a good balance between expressivity, annotation burden, and type system complexity.
+We chose the current design because it strikes a good balance between being expressive, annotation burden, and type system complexity.